PREreview/rapid-prereview/README.md

 Apps can be restarted with `./restart-app.sh` and `./restart-service.sh`.

-To reset the redis cache run: `npm run reset-cache:prod`.
+To reset the redis cache run: `npm run azure:reset-cache`.
 Be aware that this will source the production environment variables.

-To reset all redis data (including sessions) run: `npm run reset-redis:prod`.
+To reset all redis data (including sessions) run: `npm run azure:reset-redis`.
 Be aware that this will source the production environment variables.